brianadams2337/containerstore-demo/docs/features/00_feature_cms-storyblok.md

 The generated TypeScript type definition will be located at `storyblok/types/storyblok.gen.d.ts`.

-To create the generated type definition, the script uses a custom internal NPM package called `@aboutyou/storyblok-generate-ts`, which provides a configurable transformation function `storyblokToTypescript()`.This function facilitates the actual transformation of the JSON schema and outputs the type definition based on the passed configuration object, which is pre-configured for usage with the SCAYLE Storefront Boilerplate.
+To create the generated type definition, the script uses a NPM package called `storyblok-generate-ts`, which provides a configurable transformation function `storyblokToTypescript()`.This function facilitates the actual transformation of the JSON schema and outputs the type definition based on the passed configuration object, which is pre-configured for usage with the SCAYLE Storefront Boilerplate.

 #### storyblok:unused